manticoresoftware/manticoresearch/src/auth/spec.md

       ```
     - The daemon authenticates this token against the `system.auth_users` table.
 The `manticore_buddy` user must have the required permissions for the operation to succeed.

-3. **User Request**:
+3. **Delegated Command Identity**:
+    - For commands delegated to Buddy, the daemon must first authenticate the client request and resolve the authenticated user identity.
-    - The daemon forwards the user request to Buddy, preserving the user's original `Authorization` header (e.g., `Authorization: Bearer <user_token>`).
+    - The daemon forwards this identity to Buddy in the request payload as `user`.
-    - After Buddy processes the data, it forwards the request back to the daemon with the user's original `Authorization` header.
-Buddy does not need to interpret or validate the user's token.
+    - Buddy sends rewritten/internal commands to daemon using:
+      - `Authorization: Bearer <BUDDY_TOKEN>` (always)
+      - `X-Manticore-User: <username>` only when incoming payload `user` is non-empty
+    - If incoming payload `user` is empty, Buddy must omit `X-Manticore-User`.

 4. **Authorization**:
-    - The daemon uses a single, unified authentication process for all requests received from Buddy.
-It extracts the bearer token from the `Authorization` header, hashes it, and looks for a matching user in the `system.auth_users` table.
-    - Whether the token identifies the Buddy system user or a regular end-user, the daemon proceeds to the authorization step, where it verifies that the identified user has the required permissions for the requested action.
+    - The daemon must authenticate Buddy-originated requests using the Buddy bearer token.
+    - If `X-Manticore-User` is present, daemon must authorize the command against that delegated user identity.
+    - If `X-Manticore-User` is absent, daemon must treat the request as a non-delegated Buddy request.
+    - The daemon must accept delegated user identity only for Buddy-authenticated requests from the internal daemon-Buddy channel.

 5. **Security**:
     - The security of this model relies on protecting the plaintext token of the highly privileged Buddy user, which is guarded by the integrity of the HTTPS channel.